64/cpp-faq/content/faq/iterators.md

 contiguous iterator is a random access iterator where the elements it points to are contiguously ordered in the memory

 #### conclusion:
-In brief Random Access Iterator can be treated as a Bidirectional Iterator which itself can be treated as a Forward Iterator then input/output iterator.
+In brief Contiguous Iterator is a  Random Access Iterator which is a Bidirectional Iterator then Forward Iterator and input/output iterator.

 ### iterator vs pointer: